piotrosz/cfrog/README.md

 ### Ideas:

-- Use `IDistributedCache`
+- possibility to link image with a recipe,
-- Import & export recipies in json
+- import & export recipies in json,
-- Add CreatedBy (email)
-- Add ModifiedBy (email)
+- add CreatedBy & ModifiedBy (email) -> recipies per user,
-- Recipies per user
-- Display and edit preparation time
+- display and edit preparation time,
+- use `IDistributedCache`